jon-jacky/Piety/editors/README.md

 *dmacs* is to view and assign configuration variables, such as *sked.lmargin* etc.

-The name *dmacs* means 'dumb emacs' or maybe 'grade D emacs', barely above F (fail).
+The name *dmacs* means 'dumb Emacs' or maybe 'grade D Emacs', barely above F (fail).

 ### pmacs ###

-*pmacs* is a display editor that uses Emacs control keys.
+*pmacs* is a display editor that uses [control keys](../viewer/keys.txt).
 Unlike *dmacs* and its predecessors, you do not have to use an append mode to enter text one line at a time.
-Just type (or delete, or change) any amount of text anywhere at any time, as if you were using Emacs.
+Just type (or delete, or change) any amount of text anywhere at any time.
 To start *pmacs*, use the *pm* script with the command *python3 -im pm*, or import *pmacs* and call the function *pm()* at the Python REPL.

-Below the text editing window, instead of a one line "minibuffer" as in Emacs, there are several scrolling lines devoted to the Python REPL.
+Below the text editing window
+there are several scrolling lines devoted to the Python REPL.
 To pause editing and return to the Python REPL, type *M-x* (*meta x*, hold the *alt* key while typing the *x* key).
 Now you can type any Python statements,